jingchan/instacart/README.md

 5. Added rest of application form as well as console output.
 Some tradeoffs were made for styling to ensure that pressing 'enter' on the information form would result in a 'submit' rather than a 'back'.

+6. In the interest of time, we pass 'session' data through get parameters rather than a more conventional production approach such as creation of a session.

 # Part 2: Applicant Analysis

 ```